achu44/Princeton-Hackathon-Spring-2013/README.md

 # Princeton-Hackathon-Spring-2013
-Team members were Jacob Cole, Bruno Faviero, and Raveen Beemsingh
+Team members were Jacob Cole, Bruno Faviero, and Raveen Beemsingh, and me